philip0000000/Programing-Notes/README.md

 # Programing-Notes
-This repository contains programing notes made by philip0000000.
+This repository contains programming notes made by philip0000000.